Conformal removability of non-simple Schramm-Loewner evolutions: Preliminaries

 \section{Preliminaries}

 In this section, we will review some preliminaries which will be used throughout the rest of the paper.
 We start in Section~\ref{subsec:measures} by recalling some basics of random measures before collecting some of the basic facts about the $\SLE$ processes and their variants in Section~\ref{subsec:sle}.
 We will then give a review of the GFF in Section~\ref{subsec:gff} and then the coupling of $\SLE$ with the GFF in Section~\ref{subsec:ig}.
 The purpose of Section~\ref{subsec:cle} is to review the construction of $\CLE$ and its relationship with space-filling $\SLE$.
 Next, in Section~\ref{subsec:lqg} we will go over the basics of LQG and the aspects of its relationship with $\SLE$ which will be important for this work.
-Finally, we will review the independence properties of the GFF across nested annuli in Section~\ref{subsec:good_annuli}.
+In Section~\ref{subsec:good_annuli} we will review the independence properties of the GFF across nested annuli and then, finally, in Section~\ref{subsec:removability_theorem} we review the criteria for conformal removability that we will use.